PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: OTHER LEADERSHIP ROLES

-Regional administrators, CWC Chair(s), facilitators of committees (both enumerated and not enumerated in the Chapter Bylaws), and their deputies will form the **Local Offices of the CCC** and constitute the remainder of the CCC.
+Regional administrators, CWC Chair(s), facilitators of committees (both enumerated and not enumerated in the Chapter Bylaws), and all deputies will form the **Local Offices of the CCC** and constitute the remainder of the CCC.
 They may be full National members or full Local Comrades of the Chapter.
 They may be appointed by majority vote of the CCC or elected by a majority vote of Chapter membership.
 If an election takes place for a regional role, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

-Local Officers of the CCC may only access Organization memebership records or Chapter records containing member PII if the Local Officer is a national member of the Organization and has signed a non-disclosure agreement as described above.
+Local Officers of the CCC may only access Organization membership records or Chapter records containing member PII if the Local Officer is a national member of the Organization and has signed a non-disclosure agreement as described above.

 ## SECTION FOUR: REMOVAL